Boundedness of hyperbolic varieties: Notions of hyperbolicity

 In \cite{JKam}, Javanpeykar and Kamenova defined a weaker notion of algebraically hyperbolic, which is related to topological properties of Hom-schemes.

-\begin{definition} Let $X$ be a projective variety over $L$ and let $n\geq 1$ be an integer.
-We say that $X$ is \cdef{$n$-bounded over $L$} if for every normal projective variety $Y$ of dimension at most $n$, the scheme $\underline{\Hom}_L(Y,X)$ is of finite type over $k$.
+\begin{definition} Let $X/L$ be a projective variety and let $n\geq 1$ be an integer.
+We say that $X$ is \cdef{$n$-bounded over $L$} if for every normal projective variety $Y/L$ of dimension at most $n$, the scheme $\underline{\Hom}_L(Y,X)$ is of finite type over $L$, in particular $\underline{\Hom}_L(Y,X)$ is quasi-compact.
 We say that $X$ is \cdef{bounded over $L$} if $X$ is $n$-bounded over $L$ for every $n\geq 1$. \end{definition}

-The relationship between algebraically hyperbolic, $1$-bounded, and bounded are summarized in the following theorems of Javanpeykar and Kamenova.
+The relationship between algebraically hyperbolic, $1$-bounded, and bounded is summarized in the following theorems of Javanpeykar and Kamenova.